esseremmerik/SAMLBase/README.md

         8. Handle a Single Logout Request
         9. Support SOAP and Artifact binding

-    TODO
+    01-02-2015
-        3. Unit Tests
+        1. Increase the amount of Unit Tests
+        2. Add Scoping and Conditions to AuthnRequest
+        3. Support for SP Initiated Artifact Resolution

+    01-03-2015
+        1. Add AttributeQuery and AttributeResponse
+        2. Find a better way to store the SessionID and RelayState

+    FUTURE
-        4. Make sure we can be a Attribute Authority (AttributeRequest / AttributeResponse)
+        1. Make sure we can be a Attribute Authority (AttributeRequest / AttributeResponse)
+        2. Increase the SAML2 scope compatibility of the library
+        3. Add the PAOS Binding (very tropical, hardly used)

 ## Examples (relative to package root)